Updated: 2025/Nov/16

 ` ' A <space> character which specifies that a space

-should be left before a positive number for a signed
+otherwise appear, before a non-negative number for a

-format.
-A `+' overrides a <space> if both are used;
+signed format.
+A `+' overrides a <space> if both are

 0 A digit zero character which specifies that zero-

-padding should be used rather than space-padding.
-A
+padding should be used rather than space-padding to

 Field Width: